AdeMEDIA/card-preview/README.md

 ### What I learned

- This help me to understand CSS flexbox more.
+ This helps me to understand CSS flexbox more.
  I'll be trying Grid layout soon 🔜.